nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 6. If the `Index` is invalid, a `CommandException` will be thrown.
 7. Else if the `Index` is valid, the `Internship` which belongs to that `Index` will be retrieved by accessing the filtered `Internship` list.
-8. Following which, `CopyCommand#execute(Model model)` method is called which eventually calls the `Model#copyInternship(Internship target)` method, put the `toString()` representation of the `Internship` object onto the clipboard.
+8. Following which, `CopyCommand#execute(Model model)` method is called which eventually calls the `Model#copyInternship(Internship target)` method.
+This copies the `toString()` representation of the `Internship` object onto the clipboard.

-####Design Considerations
+#### Design Considerations

 - How to run the clipboard operation

 1. **Alternative 1: Run the clipboard code directly.**
-   * OK if the testing framework is already running on the event dispatch thread (such as JUnit Swing or FEST-Swing).
-But not for the case for this project.
+   * Will work if the testing framework is already running on the event dispatch thread (such as JUnit Swing or FEST-Swing).
+However, this is not the case for this project.

-2. **Alternative 2: (chosen): use the SwingUtilities.invokeLater() method to wrap the clipboard code in a Runnable object**
+2. **Alternative 2: (chosen): Use the** `SwingUtilities.invokeLater()` **method to wrap the clipboard code in a Runnable object**
-   * Ensure that the clipboard operation is safe to run from a test or other non-GUI context.
+   * Ensures that the clipboard operation is safe to run from a test or a non-GUI context.

 <div style="page-break-after: always;"></div>